advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 that runs on top of a low level algorithm, those two effects combined can be highly complex and interacting and interfering with each other.

-For example, an selection effect does not explain e.g. why human noses are of a particular size, unless you have a very powerful computer that could trace all mutations and compute an expected nose size in a flat reference class and compare it to an exponential reference class.
+For example, a selection effect does not explain e.g. why human noses are of a particular size, unless you have a very powerful computer that could trace all mutations and compute an expected nose size in a flat reference class and compare it to an exponential reference class.
 On the other hand, a selection effect makes it easier to explain how an observer